 Priority Growth Hamlets | Priority Growth Hamlets are full-service rural communities with a range of land uses, housing types, rural services and minimum density requirements.
 Development in Priority Growth Hamlets is guided by the policies of this Municipal Development Plan and the Edmonton Metropolitan Region Growth Plan for growth hamlets.
-Entwistle is identified as the County's only Priority Growth Hamlet.
+Wabamun and Entwistle are identified as the County's two Priority Growth Hamlets.